-Fair value losses decreased in the first quarter of 2017 compared with the first quarter of 2016.
+Fair value losses decreased in the second quarter and first half of 2017 compared with the second quarter and first half of 2016.
 The fair value losses that are reported for the single-family segment are consistent with the fair value losses reported in our condensed consolidated statements of operations and comprehensive income.
 We discuss our fair value gains and losses in "Consolidated Results of Operations-Fair Value Losses, Net."